March 18 – Arethusa

 Arethusa: An Orchid of Nymphs and Bogs

-My name is Ferb Vu, and I’ve always been drawn to the delicate beauty of orchids.
+My name is Ferb Vu, and I’ve always been drawn to the delicate beauty of Orchidaceae family.
 There’s something about their intricate forms and vibrant colors that speaks to a hidden world of wonder.
 Among my favorites is the genus Arethusa, a group of orchids named after a nymph from Greek mythology.
 These orchids, often found in the hushed stillness of bogs and swamps, possess a unique charm that captures the imagination.

 The Legend of Arethusa